greenh/CJD/README.md

 comments embedded in Clojure source code.
 As such, it's a supplement to or replacement for the docstring mechanism.

-CJD was inspired by Javadoc, to which it bears a (very) superficial similarity.
+CJD was inspired by Javadoc, to which it bears a superficial similarity.
 Like Javadoc,
 CJD-comments support a simple form of markup.
 This allows CJD's processing facility to extract the documentation content from collections of Clojure namespaces and convert